 I know I am and many Oregonians are taking advantage to jog, run or walk as a way to enjoy life and get exercise.
 The higher level of personal exercise in recent years means there is more of a challenge for Portland and other Oregon cities to integrate pedestrians safely into traffic patterns.

 Sad Oregon Statistics

 In the US, there were 70,000 pedestrian injuries reported in 2011, which caused 4,432 deaths.
 In Oregon, there was a 20% increase in the number of fatalities and injuries from pedestrian accidents in 2012.
-This makes pedestrian accidents more devastating and frequent than bike, bus, motorcycle and truck accidents in Portland.
+This makes pedestrian accidents more devastating and frequent than a bike, bus, motorcycle, and truck accidents in Portland.

 Oregon has made extensive efforts to reduce pedestrian accidents and vehicle motor speeds with exclusive pedestrian signal phases, sidewalks, overpasses and underpasses and raised medians.

 AAA Foundation for Traffic Safety Study, it was found that the average risk of serious pedestrian injury was 10% if the impact speed was 17 MPH.
 It was 50% at 33 MPH, and 90% at 48 MPH.
 Lowering vehicle speeds allow drivers and pedestrians more time to react to situations that lead to death or serious injury.
 When struck at 40 MPH, you have an 80% chance of death.
 But if you are hit at 30 MPH, you have an 80% chance of survival.